earthcubeprojects-chords/chords/bin/ssl/ssl.md

 * CHORDS may be run in either a non-SSL mode or an SSL mode.
 * Certificates are issued by _Let's Encrypt_.
 Nginx and certbot containers provide the tools for certificate management.
-* We use derived imagees for nginx and certbot.
+* We use derived images for nginx and certbot.
 These images add a bit of useful functionality, e.g. _bash_ and _nano_.
-Most importantly, they have startup scripts which do some initial configuration based on the mode that CHORDS is starting in. _Look at the startup scripts._
+Most importantly, they have startup scripts which do some initial configuration based on the mode that CHORDS is starting in. _Look at the startup scripts nginx_start.sh and certbot_start.sh_
 * SSL certificates are created by using nginx and certbot in a standalone mode.
   The ``--no-deps`` switch applied to ``docker-compose run`` and ``docker-compose up`` can be used to run nginx or certbot